jinghuichen/SRA221-24Spring/index.md

 ## Course Materials
 - Recommended (not required):
     - Mark Stamp: Information Security: Principles and Practice, Third Edition
     - Charles Pfleeger, Shari Pfleeger, Jonathan Margulies : Security in Computing, Fifth Edition.

-- Required: Lab Access  -  Purchasing a Practice Labs Voucher is required for the lab components of the course.
-The voucher is purchased online from the PSU bookstore and is listed under the course just like a book would be.
-The following link provides help on how to get your voucher code https://www.up.ist.psu.edu/vhol/pl-voucher.php (https://www.up.ist.psu.edu/vhol/pl-voucher.php)
+- Required: Lab Access  -  Purchasing Cyrin Lab Access is required the first week of class.
+Your instructor will advise you on the process which consists of creating a Cyrin account and paying for access via Debit or Credit card.
+The current access fee is $81.25 for all labs used in the course.

 ## Grading Policy